 Builin Blasta - The Tasty Loaf, in Irish - is a simple café seating about forty at solid pine tables and chairs; breads, scones and cakes are homemade and the quality is excellent: multigrain loaf, focaccia, baguettes, muffins and scones are all gorgeously wholesome, alongside a range of tempting cakes and desserts.

-There is talent in the kitchen and the familiar café fare of soup, sandwiches, pizzas, stews and desserts is far above the usual standard; the talent in question is the owner-chef, Jamie Peaker (he spells it J-me), who is a New Zealander and has been running the café with infectious enthusiasm since 2009.
+There is talent in the kitchen and the familiar café fare of soup, sandwiches, pizzas, stews and desserts is far above the usual standard; the talent in question is the owner-chef, Heather Flaherty who, in 2015, took over from the enthusiastic young New Zealander J-me (Jamie) Peaker who had been running the café with infectious enthusiasm since 2009.

-Unsurprisingly, word of this little gem has spread, and there may well be a queue at lunchtime - but tables are turned over quite quickly, and there is a sense of everything being under control at this well-run business.
+Unsurprisingly, this little gem attracts a queue at lunchtime - but tables are turned over quite quickly, and there is a sense of everything being under control at this well-run business.

-Although the menu appears to be made up of familiar dishes, there are some nice original touches and the high standard of cooking - and pleasantly gentle and caring service by local girls - make for an experience that ensures plenty of returning customers.
+Although the menu appears to be made up mainly of familiar dishes (smoked salmon & scrambled egg, seafood chowder, chicken liver paté, toasties, goats cheese tart...), there are plenty of nice original touches - the chile con carne, for example, is served in an edible bread bowl.
+This, and the high standard of cooking - and pleasantly gentle and caring service by local girls - make for an experience that ensures plenty of returning customers.

 All round, it's just the kind of place that every visitor to Connemara hopes to happen on.